not sure where to begin, click here to book a free 15 minute intro call with us

 should I open a 529 account?

-Great news: Starting in 2024, you can transfer the unused money in your 529 account into a Roth IRA on behalf on the beneficiary (wahoo!)
+Great news: As of 2024, you can transfer the unused money in your 529 account into a Roth IRA on behalf on the beneficiary (wahoo!)
 The government’s new SECURE 2.0 Act has some of us popping champagne, and others wondering, what the heck is this?

 If you’re a parent or plan on having kids one day, this post is a healthy wallet must-read.
 In here we’ll cover: